semrush/intergalactic/website/docs/table-group/table-controls/table-controls.md

 - The accordion row must have the `ChevronRight` icon in the leftmost column.
 It indicates that this line can be expanded.
 Icon has M size and `--icon-secondary-neutral` token for color.
 - The row that opened additional data from must remain highlighted.
 The `active` state of a row has `--table-td-cell-active` token as background color.
 - When the row with accordion is opened, the `ChevronRight` icon should change to `ChevronDown` of the same size and color.
 - The row inside the accordion has `background-color: var(--table-td-cell-actions-accordion)` and `border-bottom: 1px solid var(--border-table-accent)`.
-It is necessary so that when several rows with accordion are opened, they do not visually merge with each other.
+It is necessary so that when several rows with accordion are opened, they don’t visually merge with each other.

 ![](static/accordion.png)